Exercises – Long Day#

 Question b#

-Let \(W= \{a+bZ+cZ^2 \, \mid \, a,b,c\in \mathbb{C}\} \subset \mathbb{C}[Z]\) be the set that consists of all polynomials of degree no higher than two.
+Let \(W= \{a+bZ+cZ^2 \, \mid \, a,b,c\in \mathbb{C}\} \subset \mathbb{C}[Z]\) be the set that contains all polynomials of degree no higher than two.

 Question a#